 Since 1889, Zoo Atlanta has been one of Atlanta’s most beloved and classic attractions with more than 200 animals, including giant pandas (only three other zoos in the country can claim that).
 The zoo is involved in conservation efforts worldwide such as supporting the red pandas in Nepal, addressing the Asian turtle crisis and maintaining gorilla habitats in Central Africa.
 It’s also committed to serving the Atlanta community through summer camps, family sleepovers, and countless educational activities for both children and adults, like the Keeper for a Day experience and Wild Encounters.

 Although a popular Atlanta destination, visiting Zoo Atlanta isn’t cheap.
-Adult (12+) tickets are $25.99 plus tax, Child (3-11) tickets are $17.99, Seniors (65+) are $21.99 plus tax.
-Admission is free for children under 3 years old.
+Adult (12+) tickets are $24.99 plus tax when purchased online ($27.99 at the gate), Child (3-11) tickets are $18.99 plus tax when purchased online ($19.99 at the gate), Seniors (65+) are $20.99 plus tax when purchased online ($23.99 at the gate).
+Admission is free for children under two years old.
 Although the cost is well worth it (compare ticket prices to any theme park), the price can turn people away.

 To keep you focused on the incredible animals you’ll see rather than stressing about your bank account, here are some of the best money-saving tips for your next Zoo Atlanta visit.

 If you know you’ll visit the zoo more than once a year, consider purchasing an annual membership.
 There are many membership packages available based on frequency and attractions, so choose what’s right for your family.
 The best value is the family pass, which includes 2 adults and up to 4 children up to age 18 for $139 (which can pay for itself after two visits).
 Even better, the children on the pass don’t have to be named, meaning your kids’ friends can tag along on the visit as well.